crcn-archive/paperclipjs.com/lib/pages/api.md

 ## Modifiers

 Modifiers format data in a variable block.
 A good example of this might be presenting data to the user depending on their locale, or parsing data into markdown.
-Here are a few examples of how you can use
+Here's an example of how you can use
 modifiers:

 <!--